holepunchto/hyper-instrument/README.md

 Set up instrumentation by registering the default metrics and creating a [DHT-Prom client](https://gitlab.com/dcent-tech/dht-prom-client) instance.

-It is possible to add additional metrics by adding them to `instrumentation.dhtPromClient.promClient`, which is a [Prom-client](https://github.com/siimon/prom-client) instance.
+It is possible to add additional metrics by adding them to `instrumentation.promClient`, which is a [Prom-client](https://github.com/siimon/prom-client) instance.

 `params` must include:
 - `scraperPublicKey`: public key of the DHT-Prometheus scraper (hex, z32 or buffer)